 The amount of raw material used for your 3D printing affects the final price.
-To be sure that your object will be properly printed, our online checking tools are available to help you find the best options for your 3D print.
+Our online checking tools are available to help you find the best options for your 3D print to ensure that your object will be properly printed.

-For plastic materials 3D printed with the SLS technology, the amount of powder used can modify the 3D printing cost significantly.
-To reduce the price of your 3D printing object, you can hollow your model: less powder inside your object means less raw material used, and a smaller 3D printing cost.
+For plastic materials 3D printed with SLS technology, the amount of powder used can significantly modify the 3D printing cost.
+To reduce the price of your 3D printing object, you can hollow your model: less powder inside your object means less raw material used and a smaller 3D printing cost.
 To learn more about the hollowing process, check our hollowing tool page.

 How our Finishes Affect the 3D Printing Cost

-At Sculpteo, we offer 5 main post processes to your 3D printed object that can add up the 3D printing price.
-Because a post process treatment requires human action, the 3D printing cost is affected.
+At Sculpteo, we offer several post processes for your 3D printing projects, and they add up the 3D printing price.
+Because a post-process treatment requires human action, the 3D printing cost is affected.

 But remember that even if you choose a raw finish, we still guarantee the best 3D printing quality.

-The polishing process is done by a technician to give your object a better look by reducing the friction.
+A technician does the polishing process to give your object a better look by reducing friction.
 For Plastic and Alumide material, we use SLS technology (Selective Laser Sintering) to create your parts.
-Due to the raw powder material, a small amount of powder particles don't melt during the laser passes and create a rough and porous surface.
+Due to the raw powder material, a small number of powder particles don't melt during the laser passes and create a rough and porous surface.

-Dyeing 3D printed plastic colors it very deeply.
-This guarantees vibrant colors but also makes it possible to avoid the phenomenon of peeling or scratching which can occur with paintwork.
+Dyeing 3D printed plastic colors very deeply.
+This guarantees vibrant colors and makes it possible to avoid peeling or scratching, which can occur with paintwork.
 The lack of excess thickness prevents loss of detail, thus conforming most closely to your original design.
 Dyeing can reach all surfaces of the part, including the most inaccessible recesses, resulting in a very uniform finish.

 Paint is very durable and retains the same shade without losing intensity.
-Since we use a cellulose paint, there is no risk once it dries of staining clothing or your skin.
-It is therefore suitable for all uses.
+Since we use cellulose paint, there is no risk of staining clothing or your skin once it dries.
+It is, therefore, suitable for all uses.